 Does taking sertraline increase the chance of birth defects?

-Some, but not all, studies have suggested that when people who are pregnant take SSRIs during the second half of the pregnancy, their babies might have an increased chance for a serious lung condition called persistent pulmonary hypertension.
-Persistent pulmonary hypertension happens in 1 or 2 out of 1,000 births.
-Among the studies looking at this, the overall chance for pulmonary hypertension when an SSRI was used in pregnancy was less than 1/100 (less than 1%).
+Some, but not all, studies have suggested that when people who are pregnant take SSRIs during the second half of pregnancy, their babies might have an increased chance for a serious lung condition called persistent pulmonary hypertension (PPH).
+PPH happens in 1 or 2 out of 1,000 births.
+A recent report that combined results from several studies suggested the chance for PPH might be increased if an SSRI was used during pregnancy.
+However, it was not clear if this was due to medication exposure or to other exposures that people who take SSRIs have in common, such as higher rates of smoking.
+Data from studies suggest the overall chance for PPH when an SSRI is used in pregnancy is less than 1/100 (less than 1%).

 I need to take sertraline throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

 One study on a small number of children who were exposed to SSRIs during pregnancy reported a lower score on motor skill tests than other children.
-Another small study evaluated behaviors in children ages 4-5 years old.
+Another small study looked at behaviors in children ages 4-5 years old.
 This study found no difference in behavior between children who were exposed to sertraline or other SSRIs during pregnancy and those children who were not.

 Breastfeeding while taking sertraline:

-If a male takes sertraline, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes sertraline, could it affect fertility or increase the chance of birth defects?

-An increased chance of birth defects or pregnancy complications is not expected when the father or sperm donor takes sertraline.
+Some studies have shown that SSRIs might have sexual side effects, like low sexual desire or problems with ejaculation, which might affect male fertility (ability to get partner pregnant).
+Also, people with conditions such as depression may have lower sex drive.
+An increased chance of birth defects is not expected when a male takes sertraline.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposure at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

-Please click here to view references
+Please click here for references.

 OTIS/MotherToBaby encourages inclusive and person-centered language.
 While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
 Use of the term mother or maternal refers to a person who is pregnant.
 Use of the term father or paternal refers to a person who contributes sperm.